drtconway/mcre/README.md

-# MCRE - an editor for recipies in the modernist cuisine style
+# MCRE - an editor for recipes in the modernist cuisine style

 ## What is Modernist Cuisine?